electron-webapps/meteor-electron/README.md

 After adding the package, an electron app wrapper will be built and opened.

 This app, as well as the ready-to-distribute binaries (see [Deploy](#deploy)), is built within `YOUR_PROJECT_DIRECTORY/.meteor-electron`.
-This allows the apps to be easily located as well as (forthcoming) the apps to be cached for speedier startup.
+This allows the apps to be easily located as well as the apps to be cached for speedier startup.
 You should add this directory to your `.gitignore`.

 ## Building for Windows on Mac